 But every good party should have a cake, so I didn’t stop with just the cake pops.

-How to Make a Beach Cake for a Luau
+How to Make a Luau Cake

 I started with 2 6″ cake rounds that I filled and then layered.
 I used the same purple buttercream to frost the outside of the cake rounds.